woltapp/blurhash/Readme.md

 ### How fast is encoding?
 Decoding?

-The implementations here are not very optimised.
+These implementations are not very optimised.
 Running them on very large images can be a bit slow.
-The performance of the encoder and decoder is about the same for the same input or output size, so decoding very large placeholders, especially on your UI thread, can be a bit slow.
+The performance of the encoder and decoder are about the same for the same input or output size, so decoding very large placeholders, especially on your UI thread, can also be a bit slow.

 However!
-The trick to using the algorithm correctly is to not run it on full-sized data.
+The trick to using the algorithm efficiently is to not run it on full-sized data.
 The fine detail of an image is all thrown away, so you should scale your images down before running BlurHash on them.
 If you are creating thumbnails, run BlurHash on those instead of the full images.

-Similarly, when displaying the placeholders, very small images scaled work very well.
+Similarly, when displaying the placeholders, very small images work very well when scaled up.
 We usually decode placeholders that are 32 or even 20 pixels wide, and then let the UI layer scale them up, which is indistinguishable from decoding them at full size.

 ### How do I pick the number of X and Y components?